Removing Strata Committee Members in NSW: Full Legal Guide + Free Tool

 Criteria for Removal

-• Fails to comply with the Strata Schemes Management Act, its regulations, or the scheme’s by-laws.
+• Fails to comply with the Strata Schemes Management Act 2015 (NSW) (including the new statutory duties under Section 37), its regulations, or the strata by-laws.

 • Lacks the required care and diligence in performing committee duties.